Pharmacy Residency

 Vacation:

-21 days paid earned time (conferences, holidays, vacation and sick leave)
+21 days paid earned time (holidays, vacation, and sick leave)

 Health, Dental, and Vision Insurance: